MicrosoftDocs/fabric-docs/docs/security/security-conditional-access.md

 # Conditional access in Fabric

-Azure AD Conditional Access is a feature included in the Azure AD premium tier that provides centralized control and management of the identities and credentials used to access an organization’s resources and data.
-It provides a rich policy framework including controls such as requiring multi-factor authentication, limiting sign-in location, ensuring a compliant device, or even evaluating sign-in risk using the broad set of signals that Microsoft constantly gathers.
+Azure AD Conditional Access is a feature included in the Azure AD premium tier that enables products that use Azure Active Directory to allow conditional access policies to be applied when users sign-in.
+Azure AD Conditional Access provides a rich policy framework including controls such as requiring multi-factor authentication, limiting sign-in location, ensuring a compliant device, or even evaluating sign-in risk using the broad set of signals that Microsoft constantly gathers.

+Products that wish to take advantage of conditional access polices must take the step of configuring a policy for the product in Azure AD Conditional Access amd allowing it to be applied when users login in.
 For more information about Azure AD Conditional Access, see [Azure AD Conditional Access documentation](/azure/active-directory/conditional-access/).

 ## Configure conditional access for Fabric